Nanny Finding And Welcoming A New Nanny

 A quick call with them will help you understand what you need to do as an employer and how they can help you with a lot of the responsibilities you now have to manage.

 All parties concerned must go through the contract with a fine-tooth comb.
-This will avoid any regrets down the line, and although the process will have been very relaxed and friendly up to this stage, this is a job, and there have to be rules and understandings in writing for everyone’s peace of mind.
+This will avoid any regrets down the line.
+Although the process will have been very relaxed and friendly up to this stage, this is a job, and there have to be rules and understandings in writing for everyone’s peace of mind.

 Top Tip: Be mindful that this contract has to work for both parties.
 Presenting a contract that’s too one-sided could lead to difficult conversations early on!

 Once read through (a good couple of times!), both parties sign and date it.
-All the information set within the Offer of Employment will be set within the contract (start date, salary etc.).
+All the information within the Offer of Employment will be set within the contract (start date, salary, etc.).
 Signing and dating can be done electronically.

-The very beginning is all about observing and not treading on any toes.
+Baby steps: The beginning is about observing and not treading on any toes.
 Then, gradually become more active in whatever is happening.
 This can happen quickly or slowly, depending on how the relationship develops.

-The new nanny needs to be allowed to form their new role.
+Handing over the reins: The new nanny must be allowed to form their new role.
 This may mean ‘alone time’ with the child.
 Often, this makes their life easier and less confusing for the child.
 Too many cooks and all that!
 This is supposed to be a relaxed and smooth process.

 Handover complete.